about ↓

 Cat silhouette against evening clouds

-Growing up, there was always a cat in the house.
-On the sofa, on the windowsill, on the keyboard.
-Cats were just part of what home felt like — warmth that moved and occasionally knocked your glass off the table.
+Growing up, there was always a cat around - warmth that moved and occasionally knocked your glass off the table.
+Cats were just part of what home felt like.

-That early familiarity grew into genuine curiosity.
+That familiarity turned into actual curiosity.
 Why do cats knead?
-What does a slow blink actually mean?
-Why does one cat thrive on affection while another barely tolerates being in the same room?
-I started reading — behavioural research, nutrition studies, veterinary literature — and realised how much the science had to say that wasn't making its way to everyday cat owners.
+What does a slow blink mean?
+Why does one cat want constant affection while another barely tolerates the same room?
+So I started reading - behavioural research, nutrition studies, veterinary literature - and realised how much of it never reaches normal cat owners, buried under a landfill of recycled blog-spam.

 Meet Cola & Chili.

-Two remarkable girls who have taught me more about cat behaviour than any book — mostly by refusing to follow the rules.
+Two girls who’ve taught me more about cat behaviour than any textbook - mostly by refusing to follow it.

 Cola

-Cautious, observant, slow to trust — and completely worth the wait.
-Cola watches everything before she acts, which research suggests is a sign of high emotional intelligence in cats.
-She was the first to figure out the treat puzzle.
-She was also the first to look bored by it.
+Cautious, observant, slow to trust - and completely worth the wait.
+She watches everything before she acts.
+She was the first to solve the treat puzzle, and the first to look bored by it.

 Chili

-Fearless, loud, and deeply convinced that 5 am is a perfectly reasonable time to have opinions.
-Chili is the reason I know so much about feline vocalisation — because she has a lot to say, and studies confirm that cats develop their vocal repertoire specifically to communicate with humans.
+Fearless, loud, and deeply convinced that 5am is a reasonable time to have opinions.
+She's the reason I know so much about feline vocalisation - because she has a lot to say, and says it.

 01

-Every guide begins with what the science actually says — not what sounds reassuring.
-We read the studies, then translate them into things you can actually do on a Tuesday.
+Every guide starts with what the research actually says - not what sounds reassuring.
+I read the studies, then translate them into things you can do on an ordinary Tuesday.

 02